Altenberg (Bergisches Land): History

 At the beginning of the twelfth century the Counts donated the site of their old ancestral castle, the Burg Berge, to some Cistercian monks from Burgundy, who erected a monastery there but just a short while afterward relocated a few hundred meters further up the valley of the Dhünn.
-The Counts of Berg resettled at that time to Schloss Burg on the Wupper.
+The Counts of Berg resettled at that time to Burg Castle on the Wupper.